GregJackalis/Share_Screen_Application/README.md

 1) The first called "ClientThread" is used to create a thread between the Client and the Server so that the Client will always await a response from the Server (while also checking if there is still a connection and an ucoming message of course).

 2) The second class with the name "Peer" is where all of this application's socket programming is included.
 Starting from the Server behaviour attributes, there are:
-        1. <u>Listen function</u>: it's used to listen for Clients that are trying to connect to the Server's address and port, and also handle messages using a function made in the state_machine.py script.
-    Then once handle_message function has returned the correct response, it is time for the right function to be called too
+        - <u>Listen function</u>: it's used to listen for Clients that are trying to connect to the Server's address and port, and also handle messages using a function made in the state_machine.py script.
+Then, once handle_message function has returned the correct response, it is time for the right function to be called too
-        2. <u>Login function</u>: it's used to receive the credentials the Client sends to login.
+        - <u>Login function</u>: it's used to receive the credentials the Client sends to login.
 In this function, by using an if-statement and functions that are imported from the auth.py scripts, the credentials are thoroughly decrypted using the vignere cipher, then encrypted again to match the already hashed passwords that are saved in a .env file...and then finally a response is sent to the Client.

-        3. <u>Check_Token Funciotn</u>: ddfdf.
+        - <u>Check_Token Funciotn</u>: ddfdf.